-Gregory S. Call Student Research Fund
+Gregory S. Call Student Research Program

 The Alpha Delta Phi Fund and the David P. Patchel Memorial Fund

 Support for senior projects is available in the form of grants from the Alpha Delta Phi Fund and the David P. Patchel Memorial Fund.
 The Alpha Delta Phi Fund is designed to support senior essay writing, special topics, and other comparable independent projects.
 All seniors in the humanities and social sciences may submit an application, but first priority is reserved for English majors and others working in literary studies, creative writing, theater and dance, or film.
 Monies from the David P. Patchel Memorial Fund can be used for senior projects having to do with the moving image specifically, whether essays, theses, or production projects.
 Awards are intended for seniors who are working on projects that are integral to their coursework or are part of independent study for credit that is supervised and evaluated by a faculty member.